metalll/ios-simple-voice-app-tutorial/README.md

 If you are running into problems, there are a couple of easy things you can check:

-*   Make sure application key and secret are correct*   Do you have an provisioning profile set?
+*   Make sure application key and secret are correct.
+Do you have a provisioning profile set?
-*   If it still doesn't work, don't hesitate to email me at [christian@sinch.com](mailto:christian@sinch.com) to ask questions.
+*   If it still doesn't work, email me at [christian@sinch.com](mailto:christian@sinch.com) to ask questions.

 ## Add logging

-To help you determine what is wrong, you can add logging on the _SINClient_.
-In  **CallScreenViewController.h** add the following protocol SINClientDelegate:
+To help diagnose the problem, you can add logging on the _SINClient_.
+In  **CallScreenViewController.h**, add the following protocol SINClientDelegate:

 	@interface CallScreenViewController : UIViewController <SINClientDelegate, SINCallClientDelegate, SINCallDelegate>

-Also add the follwing methods to **CallScreenViewController.h**:
+Also add the following methods to **CallScreenViewController.h**:

 	#pragma mark - SINClientDelegate
 	- (void)clientDidStart:(id<SINClient>)client {